-Five days later Mrs H attends an emergency appointment at the surgery with her husband.
+Five days later Mrs H attends an emergency appointment with her husband.
 She has developed an abscess at the site of the rash.
 Dr J undertakes an examination and records: Large draining abscess with surrounding cellulitis.
 Temp: 38.1, pulse 105.
 He prescribes flucloxacillin four times daily for a week and instructs Mrs H to return in five days for review.

 Early the next morning Mrs H becomes very unwell and has severe pain in her leg.
 She is brought to A&E and assessed by the on-call registrar.
 The registrar records: abscess left groin with apparent discharge and cellulitis; 6 cm lump.
 Temp 39.4, pulse 126, BP 85/40, white count: 21.4.
 Mrs H is admitted to hospital and sepsis protocol is initiated.
 She is started on IV co-amoxiclav and referred for surgical review.

 She undergoes emergency tissue debridement revealing necrotising fasciitis affecting skin and subcutaneous tissue.
 The infection responds well to surgery and antibiotics and Mrs H spends two weeks in hospital before being discharged.

 A letter of claim is sent to Dr J by solicitors representing Mrs H, alleging clinical negligence in her care.
 It claimed that referring Mrs H immediately to hospital for IV antibiotic treatment and drainage of the abscess would have avoided the need for more extensive surgery.

 An MDDUS solicitor acting on behalf of Dr J reviews the case and commissions expert reports from a GP and a consultant surgeon.